 A month ago I decided to further challenge myself by investing in a mandoline – a sharp bladed device for quickly slicing fruits and vegetables.
 I work many hours and welcome any tool that can help save time in the kitchen.

 On Monday of this week, I was rushing for an appointment while preparing a pot of chili in the slow cooker.
 Jake watched as I sliced the first few pieces of a large onion on the mandoline, without using the protective handle.
-When Jake questioned me on it, I explained, the onion was round and I wanted to flatten one side before continuing with the food holder (hand protector).
+When Jake asked me about it, I explained, the onion was round and I wanted to flatten one side before continuing with the food holder (hand protector).
 The onion was firm and I was being very careful, there was really no need for concern.

 I added ingredients to the slow cooker while preparing to slice peppers.
 Once again I continued to cut the first few slices from the rounded bottom of a pepper.
 As I progressed, I noticed the peppers were not firm enough to be held in place by the holder.
-Being short for time, I proceeded while being mindful of the blade, as my hand and the pepper glided over it.
+Being short for time, I proceeded while being mindful of the blade as my hand and the pepper, glided over it.

 We decided to call Tom and within minutes he was in the house and emphasized the importance of applying direct pressure.
 Wanting to avoid a long wait at the emergency he decided to call the Provincial Emergency Health Line.
 While cradling my wrapped hand into my chest, I began pacing and anxiously cleaning the kitchen.
 Tom, clearly frustrated, demanded I sit and apply more pressure to the wound.
-Unbeknownst to them, I was looking for distractions as images of my hand being sliced continued to replay over and over in my mind while immobilizing me with fear.
+Unbeknownst to them, I was looking for distractions as images of my hand being sliced continued to replay over and over in my mind, while immobilizing me with fear.

 The triage nurse inspected the wound while telling me, “You really did the job on yourself”.
 I held my bleeding hand over a large open bucket as she poured a full bottle of solution to stop the bleeding.
 She then bandaged my hand and sent me to the waiting room.